tc39/proposal-smart-pipelines/readme.md

 // binds topic but contains no topic reference.
 ```

-This is an [early error][], as usual.The topic is not used anywhere
+This is an [early error][], as usual.
+The topic is not used anywhere
 in the pipe function’s body – just like with `… |> x + 2`.

 <td>